-The network comprises academics and researchers from the Sydney School of Education and Social Work, and we welcome scholars from across the University, throughout Australia and from overseas.
+The group comprises academics and researchers from the Sydney School of Education and Social Work, and we welcome scholars from across the University, throughout Australia and from overseas.

 We host and participate in events and activities open to researchers, students, community groups and government representatives.

 A panel discussion about transforming schools, held as part of the 2017 Dean's Lecture Series.

 An exhibition of original artwork and materials showcasing the journey behind a series of multi-award-winning books.
 Arranged in conjunction with the Sydney School of Education and Social Work's artist-in-residence program.

 Shakespeare Reloaded is a collaborative project in which secondary and tertiary educators can explore the teaching and learning of Shakespeare.
 The seminar shares details of some of the initiatives and resources developed as part of the project.

 Documentary screening and discussion about the life and work of renowned educational philosopher Maxine Greene.
 View more information (PDF/505KB).